HMS Duke of York (17): Subsequent operations

 On 29 March 1944, Duke of York and the bulk of the Home Fleet left Scapa Flow to provide a support force for Convoy JW 58.
-The ship operated in the Arctic and as cover for carriers conducting the Goodwood series of air strikes on Tirpitz in mid to late August.
-In September, when she was overhauled and partially modernized at Liverpool, radar equipment and additional anti-aircraft guns were added.
-She was then ordered to join the British Pacific Fleet and sailed in company with her sister-ship Anson on 25 April 1945.
-A problem with the ship's electrical circuitry delayed her while she was at Malta and, as a result, she did not reach Sydney until 29 July, by which time it too late for her to take any meaningful part in hostilities against the Japanese.
+The ship operated in the Arctic and as cover for carriers conducting the Goodwood series of air strikes on Tirpitz in mid- to late August.
+In September she was overhauled and partially modernized at Liverpool, with radar equipment and additional anti-aircraft guns added.
+She was then ordered to join the British Pacific Fleet and sailed in company with her sister ship Anson on 25 April 1945.
+A problem with the ship's electrical circuitry delayed her while she was at Malta so that she did not reach Sydney until 29 July, too late for significant action against the Japanese Empire before its surrender.

 Nevertheless, in early August, Duke of York was assigned to Task Force 37, along with four aircraft carriers and her sister-ship King George V. From 9 August, TF 37 and three American carrier task forces conducted a series of air raids on Japan, which continued until 15 August when a surrender came into effect.
-After the conclusion of hostilities, Duke of York, alongside her sister-ship, King George V, participated in the surrender ceremonies that took place in Tokyo Bay.
+After the conclusion of hostilities, Duke of York and King George V participated in the surrender ceremonies that took place in Tokyo Bay.
 The following month Duke of York sailed for Hong Kong, to join the fleet that assembled there to accept the surrender of the Japanese garrison.
 She was the flagship of the British Pacific Fleet when the Japanese surrendered, and remained so until June 1946, when she returned to Plymouth for an overhaul.